breninferreira/TP1_UNB_2017/README.md

 **springmass.cpp** : Implementa a classe do arquivos springmass.h

-**test-springmass.cpp** : Inicializa um objeto do tipo SpringMass e roda um loop sobre ele, imprimindo as coordenadas do seu movimento na tela
+**test-springmass.cpp** : Inicializa um objeto do tipo SpringMass e roda um loop sobre ele, imprimindo as coordenadas do seu movimento, tamanho da mola e a energía do sistema na tela

 ### Execução do projeto